E. Patrick McIntyre, Jr., Executive Director

 Saturday 10:00 a.m. to 4:00 p.m.

-John Sevier (1745-1815), early pioneer, Indian fighter, governor of the failed State of Franklin, and first governor of Tennessee, built a plantation home, which he called Marble Springs, when he came to the state capital, Knoxville, in 1796.
-The site had been a way station for travelers along the road to Knoxville.
-He and his wife, Bonny Kate, lived at Marble Springs until his death.
+John Sevier (1745-1815), early pioneer, governor of the failed State of Franklin, and first governor of Tennessee, built a plantation home, which he called Marble Springs, when he came to the state capital, Knoxville, in 1796.
+He and his wife, Bonny Kate, lived at Marble Springs at times until his death.

 The only original building, the two-story main cabin, has been restored and furnished with Sevier family items and other frontier pieces.
-Additions include a kitchen, a loom house, a smokehouse, a spring house, and a barn.
-The Walker Cabin, circa 1830, has been moved to the site and features artifacts and a video presentation.
-Modern facilities include a pavilion and an outdoor stage.
+Additions include a kitchen, a loom house, a smokehouse, and a spring house.
+The Walker Cabin, circa 1830, has been moved to the site and features artifacts.
+Modern facilities include a former caretaker's cottage (used for offices), pavilion and an outdoor stage.
 The property was purchased by the state in 1941.